mandyedi/coding-challenge-engine/README.md

 - [ ] [#1](https://github.com/mandyedi/coding-challenge-engine/issues/1 "Solution cocde generation #1") Automate solution code generation (do not have to edit solution class by hand, a script generates the final version that can be submitted)

 ### Engine usage
- 1. Add test files to tests folder (e.g. src-cpp/tests).
+ 1. Add test case to test-cases folder (e.g. src-cpp/test-cases).
  2. Add your solution in to Solution::SolutionSourceCode().
  3. Build and run the project and see the output.

 ### Test file
-You can add multiple test files to tests folder.
+You can add multiple test cases to test-cases folder.
 You can run all the tests by calling **Runner::InitWithAll()**.
 ```cpp
 TestRunner Runner;